ryograhhh/zinktoolsx/readme.md

 1. Open Facebook in your browser
 2. Press F12 to open Developer Tools
 3. Go to Application/Storage > Cookies
-4. Copy the entire cookie value

-**Q: How do I get an access token?**
-A: Use the Cookie to Token feature (option 03/C) in the tool!
+4. Find facebook.com and copy all cookie values
+5. Or use a cookie exporter extension

+**Q: What are EAAG tokens?**
+A: EAAG tokens are access tokens extracted from business.facebook.com.
+They're more stable than regular tokens and auto-renew.

-**Q: Why do my tokens expire?**
+**Q: How often do tokens renew?**
-A: Facebook tokens expire after some time.
-V2 mode auto-renews them every 5 minutes.
+A: Tokens automatically renew every 3 minutes during active sharing sessions.

 **Q: Can I run this 24/7?**
-A: Not recommended.
-Take breaks to avoid detection and limits.
+A: Technically yes, but not recommended.
+Take breaks to avoid detection and mass restrictions.

+**Q: What's the difference between Minimal and Detailed display?**
+A: Minimal shows only success counter (mobile-friendly).
+Detailed shows full logs with timestamps and account info (desktop-friendly).

+**Q: Why was v1.0.2 released?**
+A: To fix critical bugs, remove delays for maximum speed, add restriction detection, and improve overall stability.

 ---